asanka-code/DFRWS-APAC-23-EM-Workshop/README.md

    - sudo apt install python3-sklearn
    - sudo apt install python3-h5py
    - *stay prepared to install any additional libraries on the go if needed*
-3. Clone/download this Git repository to your so that you get the latest Jupyter Notebook files (.ipynb) that contains the code examples to try in the workshop. *The code examples will be added to this repository soon.*
+3. Clone/download this Git repository to your computer so that you get the latest Jupyter Notebook files (.ipynb) that contains the code examples to try in the workshop. *The code examples will be added to this repository soon.*

 ### Getting the Dataset